polterguy/polterguy.github.io/dashboard/machine-learning/index.md

 ![Screenshot of clicking F1 and have OpenAI explain some Hyperlambda code](/images/hyperlambda-ai-help.jpeg)

 You can also use OpenAI to generate code for you.
-Both Hyper IDE and SQL Studio as a little textbox at the bottom that says _"Where the machine creates the code."_ If you add some piece of instruction here, Magic will invoke OpenAI with your prompt and generate code according to your instructions.
+Both Hyper IDE and SQL Studio has a little textbox at the bottom that says _"Where the machine creates the code."_ If you add some piece of instruction here, Magic will invoke OpenAI with your prompt and generate code according to your instructions.

 ### Magic's integrated support chatbot